connexxia/CRM/README.md

 12. **Customers Satisfaction**: The customer satisfaction (NPS) over time and a KPI over the same period of time
 13. **Impact of Marketing actions on KPIs**: One effective method for measuring the impact of actions is to compare KPIs of the customers exposed to the actions to those who are not (Control Group).
 # Files description
-README.md: In simple words, the README file gives you a detailed description of the project with Product description till how to use it...
+1. **README.md**: In simple words, the README file gives you a detailed description of the project with Product description till how to use it...
-CRM V1(y).qvf: This QVF file is essential as it serves as the container for the entire Qlik application, encapsulating data, script and visualizations.
-This files can be shared with others, allowing collaborative data analysis and exploration within the Qlik environment. crm_data.xlsx: This file contains the sample data used in the dashboards but also all the details you need to know about the Project, from the Team to UAT.
+2. **CRM V1(y).qvf**: This QVF file is essential as it serves as the container for the entire Qlik application, encapsulating data, script and visualizations.
+This files can be shared with others, allowing collaborative data analysis and exploration within the Qlik environment.
+3. **crm_data.xlsx**: This file contains the sample data used in the dashboards but also all the details you need to know about the Project, from the Team to UAT.
-LICENSE.md: A short and simple permissive license with conditions only requiring preservation of copyright 2024 Custis and license notices attached with the QVF file
+4. **LICENSE.md**: A short and simple permissive license with conditions only requiring preservation of copyright 2024 Custis and license notices attached with the QVF file
 # How to use it
 1.
 2.